0x2Anessie/42-Philosophers/README.md

 ## Running Tests

-Here, the arguments are in order :
+The program takes four to five arguments :
 - The number of philosophers
 - The time a philosopher will die if he doesn’t eat
 - The time it takes a philosopher to eat